Danny Farquhar: 2018 brain hemorrhage

 On April 20, 2018, after pitching in relief in the sixth inning in a game against the Houston Astros, Farquhar collapsed in the dugout.
 Witnesses saw him go into the White Sox's dugout and vomit before losing consciousness.
 Farquhar was carried out by ambulance and taken to Rush University Medical Center.
 Teammates said they were shocked because they did not "notice any signs that Farquhar might have been sick."
 After further testing, doctors revealed Farquhar suffered from a brain hemorrhage which was caused by a ruptured brain aneurysm.
 On May 7, Farquhar was discharged from the hospital.
 Despite being ruled out for the rest of the 2018 season, Demetrius Klee Lopes and other doctors expected him to make a full recovery and pitch again.
 On June 1, he had recovered enough to throw the ceremonial first pitch for the White Sox's game against the Milwaukee Brewers.
-On October 26, Farquhar was removed from the 40-man roster and sent outright to Triple-A. He elected for free agency after the 2018 season.
+On October 26, Farquhar was removed from the 40-man roster and sent outright to Triple-A. He elected free agency after the season.